henspace/text2lesson-docs/docs/formatting/add-maths.md

 Choose your option: [AsciiMath](./asciimath.md) or [MathML](./maths-ml.md).

-Both methods used the [MathML markup language](https://developer.mozilla.org/en-US/docs/Web/MathML) to render the expressions.
-If your browser does not support **MathML**, the program will do its best to simulate the output.
+Both methods use the [MathML markup language](https://developer.mozilla.org/en-US/docs/Web/MathML) to render the expressions.
+If your browser does not support [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML), the program will do its best to simulate the output.
 The differences are shown below for an example equation.

 ## Browser with MathML support